-Providing good soil for saffron is important and do you know why?
+Providing good soil for Saffron is essential, and do you know why?

-We plant common agriculture products every year and the crop cultivation period is one year, but Crocus Sativus is not this like and its corms remain in the soil for 7, 10, or even 20 years.
-So, we can’t plow the farm every year and we can’t access the depth of the farm easily.
+We plant standard agricultural products every year because the usual crop cultivation period is one year, but Crocus Sativus is not this like.
+Saffron corms remain in the soil for 7, 10, or even 20 years.
+So, we can’t plow the farm every year, and we can’t access the depth of the farm quickly.

-To choose the right land and soil for planting saffron, you should pay attention to these points.
+To choose the suitable land and soil for planting Saffron, you should pay attention to these points.

 - The soil should not be salty.
 (EC < 2000 is excellent)